tc39/proposal-smart-pipelines/readme.md

 ```js
 Promise.resolve(123).then(=|> console.log)
 ```
-**Method extraction** can be addressed by pipe functions alone, as a natural result of their pipe-operator-like semantics.\
+**Method extraction** can be addressed by pipeline functions alone, as a natural result of their pipe-operator-like semantics.\
 `=|> console.log` is equivalent to `$ => $ |> console.log`, which is a pipeline in
 bare style.
 This in turn is `$ => console.log($)`…